 The beauty of 14:10 intermittent fasting is that nothing is off-limits.
 BUT if you’re looking to reach some health goals, make sure you’re reaching for nutrient-dense food like a tasty salad instead of a plate of fries.

 What to eat during 14:10 intermittent fasting is completely up to you.
 That can feel both freeing … and terrifying.
-Knowing what the best food choices are to support your goals is no small thing.
+Knowing the best food choices to support your goals is no small thing.

 We’re here to give you some ideas.